-The Yamaha PPR-200E remote control is easy to overlook, but it plays a key role when converting the Yamaha DKC-800 to a DKC-850.
+The Yamaha PPR-200E remote control plays a key role when converting the Yamaha DKC-800 to a DKC-850.
 In fact, it isn’t possible to change the PianoType

 I used a Flipper Zero to record all the buttons on the PPR-200E.
-If you happen to have a Flipper Zero, an Arduino IRremote, or other programmable remote, you can use these devices to control your Disklavier with the use of my E3_ppr200e.ir file.
+If you happen to have a Flipper Zero, an Arduino using the IRremote library, or other programmable remote, you can use these devices to control your Disklavier!
+Just download the appropriate IR codes below.

 If you’re performing the DKC-800 to DKC-850 conversion, you can use the Flipper Zero to change the PianoType